rafaelcamargo/portfolio/src/scripts/blog/posts/english/using-testing-library-with-implicit-aria-roles.md

 title: Using Testing Library with implicit ARIA roles
 date: 2023-03-27
-description: Semantic HTML ensures neat structure and good accessibility o the document.
+description: Semantic HTML ensures neat structure and good accessibility to the document.
 Testing Library’s getByRole function is very helpful with this, but, not knowing elements’ implicit roles, its use can become a huge hurdle.
 keywords: getByRole, testing library, aria-role, role, implicit

 ---